rohnugu/base-drafts/draft-ietf-quic-http.md

 This document establishes a registry for HTTP/QUIC frame type codes.
 The "HTTP/QUIC Frame Type" registry manages an 8-bit space.
-The "HTTP/QUIC Frame Type" registry operates under either of the "IETF Review" or "IESG Approval" policies {{?RFC8126}} for values between 0x00 and 0xef, with values between 0xf0 and 0xff being reserved for Experimental Use.
+The "HTTP/QUIC Frame Type" registry operates under either of the "IETF Review" or "IESG Approval" policies {{?RFC8126}} for values from 0x00 up to and including 0xef, with values from 0xf0 up to and including 0xff being reserved for Experimental Use.

 While this registry is separate from the "HTTP/2 Frame Type" registry defined in
 {{RFC7540}}, it is preferable that the assignments parallel each other.
 If an